Popeye: Ijiwaru Majo Seahag no Maki: Gameplay

-Abilities
+The beginning of each stage starts by showing the player which character must be saved.
+The game's stages feature board-game-like overworld maps in which the players take turns moving up to the number of spaces allowed by an on-screen spinner.
+The pieces of the heart of the character to be rescued are scattered onto random spaces of the map which the space will appear as an enclosed heart.
+When selecting a space, the player will be sent to a side-scrolling platformer level which players will have to complete in the allotted time given.

-For the most part Popeye's primary weapon is a large anchor and chain which he carries on his shoulder and uses like a bolo whip.
-Popeye can obtain power-ups for support, such as a tire to bowl over enemies, a propeller anchor for reaching high platforms, and a "KeroKero" (meaning "ribbit ribbit") which allows the player to become a frog for better maneuverability in water courses.
-There are also items that inflict damage to people on the map such as a bomb (Bakudan) and lighting anchor (BuriBuri).
+Popeye's primary weapon is a large anchor and chain which he carries on his shoulder and uses like a whip.
+Popeye can obtain power-ups for support, such as a tire to bowl over enemies, a propeller anchor for reaching high platforms, and a frog suit which allows the player to become a frog for better maneuverability in water courses.
+There are also items that inflict damage to people on the map such as a bomb and lighting anchor.
 During boss battles Popeye can obtain spinach to give the player invincibility and ability to use their fist near the end of the battle.